Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 ### Create a thread

-Use the `create` method to create a chat thread client object.
+Use the `create` method to create a chat thread.

-- `CreateChatThreadRequest` is the model to pass to this method
+- `CreateChatThreadRequest` is the model to pass to this method.
-- Use `topic` to give a thread topic;
+- `topic` is used to provide a topic for the thread.
-- Use `members` to list the `ChatThreadMember` to be added to the thread;
+- `members` is used to list the `ChatThreadMember` to be added to the thread.
-- `id`, required, it is the `CommunicationUser.identifier` you created before, refer to [User and User Access Tokens](#User-and-User-Access-Tokens)
+- `id`, required, is the `CommunicationUser.identifier` you created before.
+Refer to [User and User Access Tokens](#User-and-User-Access-Tokens).
 - `displayName`, optional, is the display name for the thread member.
-- `shareHistoryTime`, optional, time from which the chat history is shared with the member.
+- `shareHistoryTime`, optional, is the time from which the chat history is shared with the member.

-`MultiStatusResponse` is the result returned from creating a thread, it has 'multipleStatus' which is a list of `IndividualStatusResponse`
+`MultiStatusResponse` is the result returned from creating a thread, it has 'multipleStatus' which is a list of `IndividualStatusResponse`.

 ```swift
 let thread = CreateChatThreadRequest(
     topic: "General",
     members: [ChatThreadMember(